top of page

 outreach

 I strongly believe conservation and education come hand in hand.
 By educating people from a young age, they have a greater awareness and respect for the natural world around them.
+Equally, conservationists and researchers should respect and learn from local communities (e.g., regarding resource values) to help inform locally, culturally-sensitive conservation education initiatives.

 In my spare time, I write children's stories about primate-based conservation issues.
 They're used as local education tools in countries where the star of the book is found.
 All funds raised from the books go back into local conservation and education efforts.